synestize/synestizer/Misc_notes.md

 * [numeric](http://numericjs.com/wordpress/) looks polished
   but has been untouched for 2 years
 * [jmat](https://github.com/lvandeve/jmat) is an actively developed complex matrix library, but we would probably prefer speed to complex number support.
+* random variables can be simulated very easily using the [probability distributions library](https://github.com/Mattasher/probability-distributions)

 ## Workflow options